browserengineering/book/book/forms.md

 fill out.
-Normally, applications want their input areas to look the same as in other applications on the same OS, so they use OS libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so we'll draw our input areas from scratch.
+Normally, applications want their input areas to look the same as in other applications on the same OS, so they use OS libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so they often draw input areas directly.

-[^sig-ws]: Whitespace inside a text area is significant, but text
 [^ttk]: For Python's Tk library, that's possible with the `ttk` library.

 `<input>` elements are inline content, like text, laid out in lines.